Ireland Golf Highlights - Kinsale and the surrounding area

 Kinsale is a small town that boasts the greatest concentration of restaurants in Ireland and has long been known as the ‘Gourmet Capital’ of Ireland.
 It does not offer Michelin or other international restaurants.
 Kinsale has a Good Food Circle with 11 member restaurants.
 They take a pride in serving delicious, top quality food with a great atmosphere.
 Kinsale is proud to be considered a ‘Foodie Town’ and celebrates its annual Gourmet Festival in October, organised by the Good Food Circle.

-Blarney Castle was built 600 years ago and is one of Ireland’s greatest treasures.
-There is much of interest within the castle but for many the Blarney Stone is the main attraction.
+Built 600 years ago and is one of Ireland’s greatest treasures.
+There is much of interest within the castle but for many, the Blarney Stone is the main attraction.

 It follows that Corkonians are regarded as the most talkative of all the Irish.
 They also have a sing-song cadence to their voice which is much-loved by national comedians.

-On route from Dublin to Cork – you could visit the famous Waterford Chrystal factory and/or its spectacular Showroom.
+En route from Dublin to Cork – you could visit the famous Waterford Crystal factory and/or its spectacular Showroom.

 Learn more about Golfing in beautiful clubs of Ireland.